XSSUN2/Modelling-the-transmission-of-malaria-parasites-from-a-human-host-to-mosquitoes/README.md

 The file Sensitivityanalysis.R provides the code for the PRCC analysis, which identifying the the dominant host factors determining the probability of human-to-mosquito transmission.

-The files Uninfected_mosquito.csv and Infected_mosquito.csv provides the mosquito survival data.
-The file Death rate.R provides estimates of mosquito death rates by fitting a Gompertz function to mosquito survival data.
+The estimation of mosquito death rates is provided in the Supplemantary folder.